Why Lowering Your Price is a Terrible Business Move

 2. Devalue the product

-Lowering your price can make customers perceive the product or service as less valuable, which can decrease customer loyalty and make it harder to charge higher prices in the future.
+Price cuts can make customers perceive your product or service as less valuable.
+This hurts your ability to charge higher prices in the future and can erode customer loyalty.

 3. Commoditization